About the course

 Application forms are carefully screened to select applicants for interview.
 Schools will consider experience, academic qualifications including predictions, personal qualities and suitability for teaching.
 Additional interests and experiences will also be taken into account when selecting potential trainees.

 Selected applicants will be invited to attend an interview.
 Offers of places cannot be made until an interview has taken place.
 If an applicant cannot attend the specified interview date, an alternative date may be given, subject to places remaining available.

 If invited to interview, applicants will be asked to complete a range of tasks, including:

 *Teaching episode with a small group of pupils

-*Formal panel interview presentation
+*Formal panel interview questions and presentation

 How school placements work

 When you apply for a training position with us, via UCAS, you should state the school which you wish to be placed in (your Home School).
 You will then be interviewed by members of the School Direct training team, plus representatives of the school you wish to be placed in.
 If successful, you will spend the majority of your School Based Learning days at the school you have requested.
 However, it is a requirement of the course, that you spend 30 days (6 weeks) in a contrasting placement.